pl-codes/Portfolio/README.md

 # Portfolio

-# 👋 Hi, I'm Peter — Aspiring QA Engineer & Software Tester
+# Hi, I'm Peter — Aspiring QA Engineer/Software Tester (ISTQB Certified)

 Welcome to my GitHub portfolio!
-I'm diving deep into the world of software testing, learning how to break things beautifully so users don't have to.
-My focus is on building a strong foundation in manual testing, automation, and quality assurance best practices.
+I'd like to share some of the things I've learned and currently learning as well as a music learning app project I'm working on that has helped facilitate how to break things beautifully so users don't have to.

 ---